-The redistribution of income in kind
+The redistribution of income in kind account (Account II.3)

-This account shows how gross disposable income of households and non-profit institutions serving households, and government are transformed by the receipt and payment of transfers in kind.
+This account shows how gross disposable income of households and non-profit institutions serving households and government are transformed by the receipt and payment of transfers in kind.
 The balancing item for this account is adjusted gross disposable income (B.7g).

-The use of income account
+The use of income account (Account II.4)